Biden tells Dems to quickly pass pared-down economic package

 “Let’s wait until that comes out so we know we’re going down the path that won’t be inflammatory to add more to inflation,” Manchin said on “Talkline,” a West Virginia talk radio show hosted by Hoppy Kercheval.

+“If the Senate will not move to tackle the climate crisis and strengthen our domestic clean energy industry, I will take strong executive action to meet this moment,” he said.

+Biden’s options for executive action or Environmental Protection Agency regulations could include rejecting permits for oil and gas drilling on federal lands and waters, tightening pollution allowed from coal-fired plants and restricting natural gas pipelines.

-Manchin spoke a day after he told Senate Majority Leader Chuck Schumer that he could not support a bill now that would include other party goals like battling climate change and raising taxes on the wealthy and large corporations, according to a Democrat briefed on those talks.
+Manchin had told Schumer on Thursday that he could not support a bill now that would include other party goals like battling climate change and raising taxes on the wealthy and large corporations, according to a Democrat briefed on those talks.

-The two lawmakers have been negotiating for months over a package that’s been expected to reach around $1 trillion over 10 years, with about half used to reduce federal deficits.
-While he has expressed concerns for months about intensifying inflation, his latest demands come days after the government said consumer costs rose last month at an annual rate of 9.1%, the steepest increase since 1981.
+The two lawmakers have been negotiating over a package that had been expected to reach around $1 trillion over 10 years, with about half used to reduce federal deficits.

-Support from Manchin, one of his party’s more conservative members of Congress, will make or break any measure Democrats can produce in the evenly divided Senate.
-The plan faces certain unanimous opposition from Republicans, who argue its boosts in spending and taxes would further inflame inflation.

-Manchin’s apparent rejection of the climate measures is a jarring setback for Biden’s ambitious environmental agenda.
-It includes making the power sector free of planet-warming carbon gases by 2035 and cutting overall greenhouse gas emissions in half by 2030, compared to 2005 levels.

-In a bid to secure Manchin’s support, Democrats had slimmed their down their planned climate spending from $555 billion to just over $300 billion.
-He’d also forced Democrats to drop two provisions he opposes: giving tax credits to drivers who purchase electric vehicles, and making it easier for producers of clean energy to collect tax breaks.

-Asked about Manchin’s stance, White House Press Secretary Karine Jean-Pierre told reporters Friday aboard Air Force One, “We’re just not going to negotiate in public.”
-She said Biden would use “every authority that he has” to rein in climate change.

 Manchin said he considered his talks with Schumer “still going.”
-Yet his latest stance evoked a mixture of anger and pragmatism from fellow Democrats, who must weigh whether to declare victory with a package narrowed to Manchin’s contours.
+Yet his latest stance provoked a mixture of anger and pragmatism from fellow Democrats.

-House Speaker Nancy Pelosi, D-Calif., told reporters she was unsure what remained in her party’s proposal but added, “I would be very, of course, disappointed if the whole saving the planet is out of the bill.”
-A spokesperson for Schumer did not immediately return requests for comment.

-Rep. Pramila Jayapal, D-Wash., who leads the Congressional Progressive Caucus, said she favors the prescription drug and health care subsidies that Manchin said he backs but is skeptical Manchin will ultimately support them.

 “If there was a guarantee that we could get the bigger deal in September, I’m open to that,” said Rep. Richard Neal, D-Mass., who chairs the tax-writing Ways and Means Committee.
 “But to go to the altar, at some point we need to say, ‘I do.’”

-Democrats want to reach an agreement and push it through Congress before lawmakers begin an August recess.

-Delaying action until after the break would leave Democrats facing a dangerously ticking clock.
+Delaying action until after the August break would leave Democrats facing a dangerously ticking clock.
 Special budget powers expire Oct.
-1 that would let them push the legislation through the 50-50 Senate over solid GOP opposition with Vice President Kamala Harris’ tie-breaking vote.
+1 that would let them push the legislation through the 50-50 Senate over solid GOP opposition, with Vice President Kamala Harris’ tie-breaking vote.

 That would pose a risk that any Democratic absences because of COVID-19 or any other reason would leave them lacking the votes they need.
 It would also push congressional action until just weeks before the November elections, when any votes can be quickly spun into a damaging campaign attack ad.